-Historically, organizations might have been able to get away with adding a firewall to these points of access.
+Historically, organisations might have been able to get away with adding a firewall to these points of access.
 But given their already limited visibility of traditional firewalls, they aren’t enough once you start adding more access points.

 Any security system has to not only process large quantities of data, but scale to meet demand.
 To ensure optimal logging and monitoring, consider implementing policy-based control over network access points.

 Unfortunately, simply adopting a 5G network increases operational complexity 50-fold, so businesses may very well need to increase the number of nodes they’re monitoring – likely driving up costs enormously.
 To lessen the burden of this situation, it may be time to reevaluate your procurement method.
-Opting to pay per gigabyte of data processed rather than per access node may be in your organization’s best interest.
+Opting to pay per gigabyte of data processed rather than per access node may be in your organisation’s best interest.

 5G will lead to fluctuating storage demands